betr-io/terraform-provider-mssql/docs/resources/database_role.md

 ## Import

-Before importing `mssql_role`, you must to configure the authentication to your sql server:
+Before importing `mssql_database_role`, you must to configure the authentication to your sql server:

 1. Using Azure AD authentication, you must set the following environment variables: `MSSQL_TENANT_ID`, `MSSQL_CLIENT_ID` and `MSSQL_CLIENT_SECRET`.
 2. Using SQL authentication, you must set the following environment variables: `MSSQL_USERNAME` and `MSSQL_PASSWORD`.